TRIQS/dft_tools/doc/interface.rst

-The basic function of the interface to the Wien2k program package is to take the output of the program that constructs the projected local orbitals (:program:`dmftproj`), and to store all the necessary information into an hdf5 file.
+The basic function of the interface to the Wien2k program package is to take the output of the program that constructs the projected local orbitals (:program:`dmftproj`, for documentation see :download:`TutorialDmftproj.pdf <TutorialDmftproj.pdf>`), and to store all the necessary information into an hdf5 file.
 This latter file is then used to do the DMFT calculation.
 The reason for this structure is that this enables the user to have everything that is necessary to reproduce the calculation in one single hdf5 arxive.